Corbinj22/frontend-module-0-capstone/day_1/day1-excercises.md

   5a.
 There are a few ways in order to view the source HTML code.
 One (exclusive to Mac) is by hitting the Command + Option + U in that order.
 Alternatively you can also right click on a page, scroll down to "View Page Source" and view the text.

 6. List five different HTML elements and what they are used for.
 For example, `<p></p>` is a paragraph element, and it is used to represent a paragraph of text.
-6a.'<h1><h6>' are used to annotate the beginning and ending of a paragraph.
+6a.'<h1><h6>' through are used to annotate the beginning and ending of a paragraph.
 <body></body> is used to annotate the body of text, normally other elements will be contained inside of this element.
 '<i></i>' is used for italics.
 <b></b> is used for bold.